 Hunter is a headhunters dream.
 It allows you to easily find email addresses from anywhere on the web, with just a few clicks of a button.
 It is trusted by more than 400,000 users, as well as global conglomerates like IBM, Google, Microsoft and more.

-Hunter has two key features:
+Hunter has three key features:

 1. The domain search allows you to download a list of relevant company emails from the domain you have provided.